coronel08/twilio_update_ip/README.md

 # Twilio Scripts
 A couple of python scripts to interact with Twilio.
 This was devised so that I dont have to get business calls clogging my personal phone.
 The text_proxy_server.py script will run a server that will receive text on a twilio phone number.
 Inbound text will be routed to a personal phone number and your reply back will be routed to look as if came from the twilio number. <br><br>

+Use Cases:
+* Temporary or International numbers
+* A burner phone number for drug transactions and darkweb at only $1 a month
+* A seperate number from your personal phone number (my case)

 <b>Example Convo</b>, note that you will need to use actual phone numbers in E.164 format such as +13231234567.
 Also when going from Personal # -> Twilio# your text back should start with the number of the person you want to text/customer:
 Customer# -> Twilio#: Hello I am looking for a quote on a new kitchen Twilio# -> Personal#: Customer#:"Hello I am looking for a quote on a new" Personal# -> Twilio#: Customer# Yes I can go ahead and schedule an estimate this week.
 <br>

-You will need to have a twilio account and a phone number purchased.
-See deployment section to see how to purchase a Twilio number<br><br>
+You will need to have a twilio account, a phone number purchased, and some elbow grease.
+See deployment section to see how to purchase a Twilio number and get going. <br><br>

 ---
 ## Table of Contents